 What makes us so different?
 We aren’t normal agents.
 We have the ability to give you more than one quote.
 In fact, we can show you rates from over 30 companies.

 Taking the Next Step Towards Getting Coverage

 As an applicant diagnosed with melanoma in the past, you’ll be looked at as a high-risk applicant.
 This doesn’t mean you can’t be approved for a reasonably priced plan.
 You need to find a company who specializes in working with high-risk clients.

-In doing so, you will be working with specialists who understand the additional paperwork and information that is required to get an applicant with a health condition approved for coverage.
+In doing so, you will be working with specialists who understand the additional paperwork and information that is required to get an applicant with a health condition such as, breast cancer, or prostate, approved for coverage.
 This can help to speed up the overall underwriting process, getting you an answer back from the insurance company much faster.